Configuration¶

 Example:

-stackit config set navigation.marker "<--"
+stackit config set navigation.marker 👈

 Example:

-stackit config set navigation.showMerged true
+stackit config set navigation.showMerged false

 Team configuration (.stackit.yaml)¶